louiskang-group/kang-2024-examples-concepts/ml/README.md

 This directory contains PyTorch code for example and concept learning in multilayer perceptrons using the DeCorr and HalfCorr loss functions

 Note that "category" or "class" in the code refers to "concept" in our manuscript.
-Note that "episode" refers to "set" in our manuscript.

 Subdirectories:
-- `bin`: Helper script `nb2script.sh`
+- `converted`: Conversion script `nb2script.sh` and converted Jupyter notebooks
-- `converted`: Converted Jupyter notebooks from `nb2script.sh`
+- `lib`: Libraries used for network training
-- `out`: Output files of network traning and simulations
+- `out`: Output files of trained networks

 # Requirements